 Where:

-TZ=: time zone, you can change it to the desired one, but for anonymity it is better to leave Europe/Amsterdam;
+TZ=: the time zone, you can change it to the desired one, but for anonymity, it's better to leave it as Europe/Amsterdam;

-SERVERPORT=: random port on which your VPN will work.
-It will also need to be registered in ports.
+SERVERPORT=: a random port on which your VPN will operate.
+It also needs to be specified in ports.

-PEERS=: number of users.
-They can be increased to the required amount;
+PEERS=: the number of users.
+You can increase it to the desired number;

-Run our script (to do this, you need to be in the directory where our file was created.
-In this case, it is /opt/wireguard-server/):
+Let's run our script (for this, you need to be in the directory where our file was created.
+In this case, it's /opt/wireguard-server/):

 docker-compose up -d